U.S. regulator rejects Canadian National's voting trust to buy Kansas City Southern - Up News Info

 Article content

+Canadian National said late on Tuesday it was disappointed with the regulator’s decision and evaluating options available.

 The STB said it left the door open for the companies to seek full review of their proposed merger.
 Regulatory experts said the process would be uncertain and could last more than a year.
-The companies did not immediately respond to requests for comment on their next steps.
+Kansas City Southern did not immediately respond to a request for comment on its next steps.

 Kansas City Southern has an alternative suitor, Canadian Pacific Railway Ltd, whose $25 billion deal to buy the company in March was later trumped later by Canadian National.